 When we are not jumping we will can settle into lovely hotels, local drinks and local adventures.

 All solo skydive participants who jump this event will be given membership in the Icelandic Skydiving Association.

 All jumps will be out of a Super Caravan, fully loaded it will have 20 people per load.
 We anticipate the loads going up to between 10,500 - 13,500 ft. weather permitting.
 This is the only true "skydiving" aircraft turban aircraft in Iceland.
 This will be the fastest turban in Iceland and it is jump ready with a door & railing.
 It even gives us the option for some high altitude if you are feeling even adventurous.

 We look to go to some pretty interesting sights and some more challenging landing areas and typically higher wind jumps.
 With that being said the following will be the minimum requirements necessary to join us as a jumper on this adventure.

 In addition, to all the sightseeing, non-jumpers will have 1 tandem jump, with outside video, included in their package (if they want it) at any one of the locations throughout the event.
 If there is someplace in particular you want to jump out, we will work to make it happen.
-In this instance, your friends or partner that came with you can jump with you as well.
+In this instance, your friends or partner can jump with you as well.

 For all non-Icelandic Citizens ( Tandems Skydives): Please book your tandem skydive only through our exclusive International Partner Gobeepbeep by clicking here. https://www.gobeepbeep.com/Trips/iceland-skydiving/

 For Icelandic Citizens: please check out our Tandem Event page at the top.

 Dates for tandems in Iceland are July 13th - July 14th 2024, hope to see you there!